FAQs

 Each high school and CTE handles this question differently; however, in many instances the student is responsible for this cost.
 We continue to work with university and college faculty to minimize the costs for Bridge Academy high schools and students.
 However, some courses may require a latest edition new text or on-line access code costing upwards of $125.00 for each text/code and those costs may be the responsibility of each student.

-Maine Department of Labor administers the Competitive Skills Scholarship.
-Income verified.
+The Maine Department of Labor administers the income verified Competitive Skills Scholarship.
+We also help you connect with more scholarships, grants and programs!